-The revolving loan or the credit card is generating the manual installments and computing the interest by taking into consideration the Principal Balance, while the Declining Balance Dynamic Term Loan is generating the schedule and computing the interest by taking into consideration the Principal Expected.
+Revolving loans generate manual installments and compute the interest by taking into consideration the Principal Balance, while Declining Balance Dynamic Term loans generate a schedule and compute the interest by taking into consideration the Principal Expected.

-The amount of interest on revolving loan or credit card accounts will be recomputed based on the transactions that are posted.
+The amount of interest on revolving loan accounts will be recomputed based on the transactions that are posted.

-The table below shows the Repayment Schedule Editing options available for revolving loans or credit cards depending on the repayment option defined.
+The table below shows the Repayment Schedule Editing options available for Revolving loans with payment depending on defined repayment option:

 |% of Outstanding Principal||✓||✓|